TITLE: SEVEN GUITARS

 First Read-Through: Saturday March 30th, Noon – 3pm

-Regular Rehearsal: Starts Monday, April 1st, Sunday through Thursday nights, 7pm – 10pm.
-Saturday morning rehearsals, 10am – 2pm.
+Regular Rehearsal: Starts Monday, April 1st, Monday through Thursday nights, 7pm – 10pm.
+Sunday Evening Rehearsals, 5pm – 9pm.

 Location: Long Beach Playhouse